Indian refiners' March crude throughput edges up on rising demand

 Refineries can operate at more than their usual capacity through technical alterations.

-The country’s largest refiner, Indian Oil Corp (IOC), last month operated its directly owned plants at 100.12% capacity, the data showed.
+The country's largest refiner, Indian Oil Corp (IOC) (IOC.NS), last month operated its directly owned plants at 100.12% capacity, the data showed.

 Reliance, owner of the world's biggest refining complex, operated its plants at 84.43% capacity in March.